ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Defect Detecion Methods

+The injection probability $p_{\text{inj}}$ can be tuned to the quantity and diversity of available real defects: lower values favor specificity, while higher values improve sensitivity but also increase the risk of bias toward injected feature distributions.
+Therefore, the lower bound ensures that, in expectation, at least one real defect is injected into each batch, while the upper bound of 25\% was chosen empirically to prevent real defects from dominating the synthetic stream.

+Unlike dataset-level mixing approaches \cite{Posilovic.2021,Dey.2024} or deterministic batch-level schemes that enforce one real defect per batch \cite{huang2025weakly}, our method introduces a tunable stochastic injection.
+This allows adaptation to defect availability and synthesis capabilities while maintaining variability across training batches, ensuring that real defects complement rather than dominate the synthetic stream.

+The proposed batch-wise stochastic injection scheme treats each patch independently.
+Consequently, the expected fraction of real defects in any batch equals $p_{\text{inj}}$, regardless of whether the underlying stream consists of purely fault-free patches or of a balanced synthetic--fault-free mixture.

+This formulation highlights the connection to our previously published oversampling approach \cite{Krassnig.2024}: when the balanced synthetic stream is replaced by a pure fault-free stream and the injection probability is set to $p_{\text{inj}} = 0.5$, the two approaches converge.
+In this special case, each batch contains, in expectation, 50\% fault-free and 50\% real defective patches.

 Supervised binary classification is inherently a closed-set problem, in contrast to the open-set problem of anomaly detection described above.
+In production environments, such as the investigated screen printing process, possible defect causes are often known in advance, even if corresponding defective samples are not yet available.
+This effectively reduces the defect space to a restricted open-set problem, where not all defects are yet observed, but their characteristics are likely to fall within a range of expected or process-related visual features.
+To address this setting, our mixed supervised training can be characterized as an adaptable closed-set strategy, operating within this bounded defect space defined by process-specific visual characteristics, both observed and yet unobserved.
 Adapting the classifier to emerging, previously unseen defect classes with a minimal set of recently available samples would be an important capability in industrial settings.

-The following experiments in section \ref{sec52} aim to investigate the generalization capabilies of the proposed mixed training approach for previously unseen defects (e.g. that were not able to be synthesized).
-In addition, its scalability is examined under varying proportions of collected real defects within all imaging modalities: LSM-1, LSM-2 and ASM.
+The following experiments in Section~\ref{sec52} aim to investigate the generalization capabilities of the proposed mixed training strategy for previously unseen defects (e.g., defects that could not be synthesized).
+In addition, its scalability is examined under varying proportions of collected real defects across all imaging modalities: LSM-1, LSM-2, and ASM.
+Before the main evaluations, ablation experiments across various backbones were performed.